-- Kone's work related to elevators and escalators in stations and pavilions falling behind schedule. - DGS availability for walk-downs and inspections. - Obtaining required weekend outages from WMATA for K-Line systems testing. - WMATA systems upgrade programs could have other technical scope changes impacting Traction Power, Automatic Train Control, and Communications. - Fabrication and erection of pedestrian bridges to support timely completion of the Stations, local and integrated testing. - Fabrication and installation of trackside elements like platform granite edging, signals and signage leading to readiness for dynamic train testing. - Approval of DTP's proposed Integrated Testing & Commissioning Plan.
+- Kone's work related to elevators and escalators in stations and pavilions falling behind schedule. - WMATA required points of testing for acceptance are now up to 700 points per location, necessitating an increased number of resources in order to avoid any adverse impact if something in the field is not wired correctly or if there is an abnormality in the software program. - DGS availability for walk-downs and inspections. - Obtaining required weekend outages from WMATA for K-Line systems testing. - WMATA systems upgrade programs could have other technical scope changes impacting Traction Power, Automatic Train Control, and Communications.